Future of in-home aged care

 • have fair and transparent fees that direct funds to delivering high quality care.

-Older Australians who receive support through Commonwealth-funded aged care programs will not lose any existing services under reforms to in-home aged care.
+Older people who receive support through Commonwealth-funded aged care programs will not lose any existing services under reforms to in-home aged care.

 In the meantime, current in-home aged care programs – Commonwealth Home Support Programme (CHSP), Home Care Packages (HCP), Short-Term Restorative Care (STRC) and Residential Respite – will continue operating as normal until 30 June 2024.